2001 - PLAY OFF CHAMPIONS

 PLACE OF BIRTH:

-William Lee came to the Riders in the offseason from the G-League, having spent time with the Iowa Wolves.
-The 6’9” forward enjoyed an illustrious high-school career, earning him the title of ‘Mr Basketball’ for the state of Alabama.
-When he committed to his home town college, the University of Alabama, he was one of the most lauded players to sign there for several years.
-Lee left an immediate impression on Alabama’s history, draining a go-ahead jumper which ultimately led to them upsetting #3 ranked Iowa State in the first round of the NCAA tournament.
-Lee shot a red-hot 45% from three in his freshman year on his way to eight points a game.
+Lee enjoyed an illustrious high-school career, earning him the title of ‘Mr Basketball’ for the state of Alabama.
+He declared for his hometown college, once home to NBA legend Robert Horry, becoming one of the most lauded players to sign for the University of Alabama for several years.
+Lee left an immediate impression on the ‘Crimson Tide’s’ history, draining a go-ahead jumper which ultimately led to them upsetting #3 ranked Iowa State in the first round of the NCAA tournament.

-Lee, nicknamed ‘ha-ha’, went on to play three further years for Alabama, averaging 10 points, seven rebounds and two blocks a game in his senior year.
-He racked up a total of 291 blocks throughout his college career, the most from a player in Alabama history.
-Playing for the same college as seven-time NBA champion Robert Horry once did, this is a tremendous achievement.
-Lee now brings his shot-blocking talents, which helped him earn the defensive player of the year award twice in college, to the Riders, where he will use his huge vertical and great timing to swat away shots at the rim.
+Lee, nicknamed ‘ha-ha’ for his fun-loving personality, played three further years for Alabama.
+He averaged 10 points, seven rebounds and two blocks a game in his senior year.
+Lee racked up a total of 291 blocks during his time in college, the most in Alabama history.
+Lee now brings the shot-blocking talents which helped him earn the defensive player of the year award twice in college to the Riders.